-By the end of this guide, you’ll confidently export data in Excel format and seamlessly load it into a data warehouse or any destination of your choice for insightful analysis.
+By the end of this guide, we will provide you with skills to export data in Excel format and seamlessly load it into a data warehouse or any destination of your choice for insightful analysis.
 You’ll also gain a deeper understanding of the tools and techniques, helping you refine your skills further.

 Prerequisites